Octachron/orec/Readme.md

 let raise_exception =
     try no_one.%{error} with Not_found -> ()
 ```
-An exception-based field `'a exn_field` returns directly the core type `'a` of the field if
+An exception-based field `'a exn_field` returns directly the core type `'a` of
-the field is present and will raise a `Not_found` exception otherwise.
-It is important to
+the field if the field is present and will raise a `Not_found` exception otherwise.
-note that the behavior of all functions and operators defined in the `Orec` is independent
+The behavior of all functions and operators defined in `orec` is independent from
-from the access type.
+the access mode.
 In particular, the `fmap` function always update the record if and
 only if the underlying field is present in the record.

 It is possible to switch from an option-based field to an exception-based by using